kobonrosetta/-BASH-Network-Connectivity-Test-Script/README.md

-Bash scrpit that can be used for anything on your network, that can be reached by it's Internet Protocol adderess.
+Bash script that can be used for anything on your network, that can be reached by its Internet Protocol address.
-Scrpit will ping each aderess twice to ensure connection and move on to the next adereess.
+Script will ping each address twice to ensure connection and move on to the next address.
 Script will continue to run till you close it.